-While this technology brings convenience, it also increases the risk for exploitation.
+While this technology brings convenience, it also increases the risk of exploitation.
 Hackers are targeting streaming devices (and smart home gadgets), leaving users vulnerable to attacks.

 Before you cut the cable cord, here’s what you need to know.